Skip to main content

 Column:

-Columns are vertical members that support loads from the beam or slabs.
+Columns are vertical structural elements that support the floors and transfer the load to the foundation.
+They are typically made of reinforced concrete and are strategically placed throughout the building.
 They may be subjected to axial loads or moments.

 Frames:

-Frames are structural members that consists of combination of slab, beams and columns
+Frames are structural members that consist of a combination of slabs, beams, and columns

 Walls:

-Walls are vertical plate elements resisting gravity as well as lateral loads e.g retaining walls, basement walls. etc
+Walls are vertical plate elements resisting gravity as well as lateral loads e.g. retaining walls, basement walls, etc. Walls separate rooms and provide structural stability to the building.
+In reinforced concrete construction, walls can be load-bearing or non-load-bearing, depending on their purpose.

 Search AboutCivil